teck7/Scrabble-Game/README.md

 # Scrabble-Game
 ### Introduction
 This is a Scrabble game CLI application using Ruby 2.2.4.
 The functionality and features of this application is also tested with RSpec.

+The purpose of RSspec is to allow developer to test thier code in a expexted manner before shipping them into production.
+The concecpt behind is to make the code fail first before allowing them to pass all test cases.

 Please refer to following Specification of the Game for this application implementation.

 ### Specification of the Game
 Please visit the following web link for more information